SENG-350-2024-fall/Team7/MilestoneOne.md

 <a name="system-database-use-cases"></a>
 ## System Database Use Cases
 Figure 4, below, outlines the use cases that may be executed by the system database.
-Tables x-x describe each use case in more detail.
+Tables 15-19 describe each use case in more detail.

 ![Use Case Diagram](UCDs/Database_UCD.png)